eCommerce Flash Sale Guide: How to Use Flash Sales to Increase Revenue

 Be available on social media.
 Use Facebook, Instagram, and other channels to actively engage with your customers throughout the flash sale.

 Use countdown timers.
 Few things amp up the pressure like a race against the clock.
-Add countdown timers to your flash sale landing page and announcement emails.
+Create a landing page for your flash sale and send out announcement emails.
+Then add countdown timers to let shoppers know that time is of the essence.

 Show the discount in your email subject line.
 Emails with your discount in the subject line have better conversion rates compared to emails that don’t.